Adarsha16/RoadDamageAutomation/README.md

-# 🛣️ Smart Highway Patrol (SHP)

 **Automated road damage detection and intelligent repair planning powered by YOLOv8 and A\* search.**

-SHP is a full-stack application that detects road surface defects from images, computes a composite Severity Index, visualises damage along surveyed routes, and generates optimal repair plans using AI search — all through an interactive web interface.
+This is a full-stack application that detects road surface defects from images, computes a composite Severity Index, visualises damage along surveyed routes, and generates optimal repair plans using AI search — all through an interactive web interface.

 > Built to address Nepal's road maintenance challenges, where 28,000+ km of road network face accelerated deterioration each monsoon season with less than 5% inspected annually.